The-Duchess/ruby-irc-framework/README.md

 	ircbot.names("#chat")

->- auth sets user, real name and nick and if there is a nickserv pass then it identifies
+>- auth sets user, real name and nick and if the nickserv_pass passed to auth is not empty or nil then it identifies to nickserv with nickserv_pass

-	ircbot.auth
+	ircbot.auth(nickserv_pass)

 >- read reads a line from the socket and PONGs if it sees a PING else it will return the message line